Skip to content

 The hottest new industrial category — fenced yards for trucks, trailers, and equipment

-Industrial Outdoor Storage (IOS) is the fastest-emerging CRE category of the past 5 years.
-These are fenced, paved/graveled outdoor yards — 2 to 15+ acres — used to store tractor-trailers, containers, heavy equipment, materials, and vehicles.
-IOS supply is structurally constrained by zoning while demand has surged from logistics, 3PL, construction, and last-mile tenants.
-Cap rates have compressed dramatically but still range 6.75% – 8.00% on institutional-quality product.
+Industrial Outdoor Storage (IOS) is the fastest-emerging CRE investment category of the past five years.
+These are fenced, paved or graveled outdoor yards — 2 to 15+ acres — used to store tractor-trailers, containers, construction equipment, materials, and fleet vehicles.
+IOS supply is structurally constrained by zoning while demand has surged from 3PL, logistics, and last-mile tenants.
+Florida is among the top IOS markets nationally with active demand in Orlando, Tampa, Jacksonville, and the I-4 corridor.
+Cap rates range 6.75%–8.00% for institutional-quality product.

 Typical Deal Size